Projects

 My ‘art of academic gathering’ projects consider how body position and conversational contexts, such as being outside, walking together, or sitting on the floor change the kinds of thoughts and comments that researchers have.
 We can use embodied cognition to improve academic research communities.

-Build in a 'espirit de l'escalier' session each morning.
 In the first session of the day (starting on day two of the conference), participants discuss talks from the previous day.
 This gives people the opportunity to discuss ideas that arose in later conversations or percolated overnight.
-It allows the sharing of 'slower' ideas to the group, and speakers can respond to questions after further contemplation.
-A 'espirit de l'escalier' session helps de-centralise the importance of quick thinking in academia.
-(I owe this nomenclature to Cat Saint-Croix.)

 The chat should focus on making the Q&A better: What potential questions are most useful?
 Timid question-askers can 'feel out' whether their question seems worthwhile to a small group.
 The garrulous can work on shortening their question, or quenching their 'need' to talk before the Q&A begins.

 What does the presenter do during the chat?
 The presenter should feel free to 'slip out' during this session, if they think participating would hamper their 'Q&A performance'.
-Other participants are expected to participate, and focus on the talk topic.
+All other participants are expected to participate, and focus on the talk topic.
 Assuming the presenter stays, they will be engaging in one of the conversations about their session.

-Podcast-style Questions During Colloquia and Conference Talks
+Podcast-style Questions During Colloquia, Seminars, Panels, & Conference Talks

 Suppose you invited someone to speak at a colloquium or conference.
 You probably appreciate or respect their way of thinking.
 So why limit their voice to just their talk topic?
 Consider setting aside a few minutes during their session (before their actual talk begins or after the Q&A) to ask them a few general questions.
 Here are some ideas:

-- What are your further research projects / what else are you working on / where might this research go next?
+What are your further research projects / what else are you working on / where might this research go next?

-- How did you become interested in this specific topic?
+How did you become interested in this specific topic?

-- How does this project relates to your other research (if not already described)
+How does this project relates to your other research (if not already described)

-- Why this project or topic matters to non-academics/to society/ to people outside of your field?
+Why this project or topic matters to non-academics/to society/ to people outside of your field?
 (Frame this carefully, to avoid offence!
 Perhaps imply it is a standard question that you ask every speaker.)

-- What topics do you think are under-explored in your sub-discipline?
+What topics do you think are under-explored in your sub-discipline?

-- What is the most illuminating approach/question in the area that you don't use/focus on?
+What is the most illuminating approach/question in the area that you don't use/focus on?

-- What is your pet hate in your sub-discipline / what do you think is an unhelpful approach?
+What is your pet hate in your sub-discipline / what do you think is an unhelpful approach?

-- Can you say anything interesting about your approach to writing / research that might help early career / less prolific people?
+Can you say anything interesting about your approach to writing / research that might help early career / less prolific people?

-- Meta-philosophy (methodology): what are the hallmarks of success for philosophy / the aims of philosophy?
+Meta-philosophy (methodology): what are the hallmarks of success for philosophy / the aims of philosophy?

-- If you were to make a graduate seminar by combining three topics or questions that aren't often combined, what would they be?
+If you were to make a graduate seminar by combining three topics or questions that aren't often combined, what would they be?

 These questions allow the audience to hear some 'hot takes'.
 It could be especially valuable for grad students, or for people who didn't follow or care about the talk.
 It can seed good conversations at the reception / dinner.